kuzudb/kuzudb.github.io/docs/cypher/ddl.md

 ```
 Note that there is no comma between the FROM and TO clauses.
 - Relationship directions: Each relationship has a direction following the property graph model.
 So when Follows relationship records are added, each one has a specific source/from node and a specific destination/to node[^2].
 - Relationship primary keys: You cannot define a primary key for relationship records.
-Each relationship gets a unique system-level edge ID, which are internally generated and not exposed to you.
-You can check if two edges are the same, i.e., have the same edge ID, using the "=" and "!=" operator between two variables that bind to relationships.
-For example, you can query `MATCH (n1:User)-[r1:Follows]->(n2:User)<-[r2:Follows]-(n3:User) WHERE r1 != r2 RETURN *` to ensure that the same relationship does not bind to both r1 and r2.
+Each relationship gets a unique system-level edge ID, which are internally generated.
+You can check if two edges are the same, i.e., have the same edge ID, using the "=" and "!=" operator between "ID()" function on two variables that bind to relationships.
+For example, you can query `MATCH (n1:User)-[r1:Follows]->(n2:User)<-[r2:Follows]-(n3:User) WHERE ID(r1) != ID(r2) RETURN *` to ensure that the same relationship does not bind to both r1 and r2.

 ### Multiple FROM or TO Node Labels
 Relationships can also be defined as being from a set of node tables/labels to a set of node table/labels.
 As a hypothetical example, suppose we also have Pet nodes in our database, the following indicates that the database has (User)-[Likes]->(User), and (Pet)-[Likes]->(User) edges (so pets can like users but cannot be liked by either users or pets).